ptrauejr/overtime-app/README.md

 - [x] Update the styles for forms

 ## Refactor TODOS:
-- [ ] Refactor user assocation integration test in post_spec
-- [ ] Refactgor posts/_forj for admin user with status
+- [ ] Refactor posts/_form for admin user with status
-- [ ] Fix post_spec.rb:82 to use factories
-- [ ] fix post_spec.rb:52 to have correct user reference and not require update